1 – Compaction

 Compaction also is the prime reason why there are so many other problems that occur in managed turf, which is why it is essential to tackle this first and foremost.

 To combat compaction in managed turf it has to be aerated.
 On small lawn areas this can be done by using a garden fork, inserted at 90% to the surface, then eased back and forward to loosen both the surface and the underlying soil.
-A specific aeration tool known as a Paul fork, a three to five pronged hand tool that can be fitted with solid or slit spikes, or also with hollow cores to remove soil in severely compacted areas, can be bought to do an even better job.
+A specific aeration tool known as a Paul fork, get it here, a three to five pronged hand tool that can be fitted with solid or slit spikes, or also with hollow cores to remove soil in severely compacted areas, can be bought to do an even better job.

 2 – Disease